KillingSpark/HowLogindWorks/Readme.md

 There might be more than one session on `seat_id` but only one active one.
 I always thought that ttyX is always associated with the virtual terminal with number X but I might be wrong, so the `tty` parameter encodes that.

 `remote`, `remote_user`, and `remote_host` confuse me a little.
-I thought `remote` would be inferrable from `service`.
+I thought `remote` would be inferable from `service`.
 Maybe not.
 Why logind is interested in the `remote_user` and `remote_host` and how it gets these values is unclear to me.

 `properties` is another opaque parameter, probably used to make extensions to the API without actually changing the API.
-I dont what this might contain.
+I don't know what this might contain.

 The output is relatively straight forward.
 I am guessing that the `uid`, `seat_id`, and `vtnr` are only relevant if `existing` is true.
-How a session would be created a second time is unclear to me, it seems like that should rather be an error, but thats a design choice.
+How a session would be created a second time is unclear to me, it seems like that should rather be an error, but that's a design choice.

 The `fifo_fd` is really interesting to me.
 I don't know what this is for.
 Remember this is called by the systemd_pam module.
 Why does that need another way of communicating with logind?
-I dont even know in which direction this fifo is passing data.
+I don't even know in which direction this fifo is passing data.
 Is it for pushing events only directed to systemd_pam?
 Is it for sending more data to logind?
 And if yes: Why does it not use the dbus calling/signaling mechanics, since it is already connected to dbus?
 I would love to know more about this fifo, but I don't, sorry.